News - Comments

 movie and the music is one of the reasons why this movie works so well.
 It's

-eerie, simple and very effective and it suits the movie perfectly.
+eerie, simple, dark and very effective and it suits the movie perfectly.
 Adding Claude

 Debussy's Engulfed Cathedral to the mix was also a brilliant move during the